mondary/VS_pkterminal/README.md

 - Command Palette: `Reload Window`
 - Shortcut: Cmd+Shift+P then type `Reload Window`

+## Sidebar Panel and Settings

+- Open the **LLMs** view in the Activity Bar to toggle each button and see install links.
+- Settings: search for `openTerminalEditor.show*` in Settings to show/hide each LLM button.

 ## Usage

-- In the editor title bar, click any of the AI buttons (Codex, Gemini, OpenCode, OpenSpec, Qwen, Claude) to open a new editor-area terminal running the matching command.
+- In the editor title bar, click any of the AI buttons (Codex, Gemini, OpenCode, OpenSpec, Qwen, Claude) to open a new editor-area terminal running the matching command, with the matching icon on the terminal tab.
 - Use the terminal icon to open a plain terminal in a new editor tab.
 - Commands are named:
   - "Open Codex Terminal in New Editor Tab"